Articles by City & Category

 The 9/11 Memorial and Museum is a tribute to the men, women, and children who lost their lives during the attacks on September 11, 2001, and February 26th, 1993.
 It is a physical reminder to ensure future generations understand what happened.
 The memorial consists of sunken twin pools set within the very foundations of the Twin Towers.
 The names of every person killed in the attacks are inscribed in bronze, and form the tops of the walls that encase each pool.
 A peaceful waterfall cascades down all four sides of the pools.
 The memorial has been described as deeply moving, gripping, and peaceful.

 What You Need to Know Before Visiting

 The memorial itself is free to visit, but tickets are required to enter the museum.
 Photography is permitted at the memorial, but visitors are asked to respect the space as it is a memorial commemorating the victims of the attacks.
-There are many mobile apps that can be downloaded to enhance your museum experience, and a Memorial Commemorative Guide can be printed beforehand to use as reference when exploring the memorial.
+There are many mobile apps that can be downloaded to enhance your museum experience.

 It's recommended to buy tickets online and ahead of time.
-Museum tickets are $24 for adults, $18 for seniors (65+), students, and US veterans, and $15 for children (7-17).
-New York CityPASS provides general admission to the museum in a package deal, and is a great option for anyone who wants to visit the city's other great destinations.
+New York CityPASS® tickets provide general admission to the museum in a package deal, and is a great option for anyone who wants to visit the city's other great destinations.
 Tickets can also be purchased from the 9/11 memorial website up to six months in advance.

 Helpful Mobile Apps